Untapped Potential: The Role of Training in Public Health

 Retention

-The Public Health sector already faces a massive loss in expertise and experience through the retirement of older employees, this will become a bigger concern over the coming years.
-We must support employees who want to building a long-term career in public health, where they can grow their knowledge and experience in the areas they want.
+The Public Health sector already faces a massive loss in expertise and experience through the retirement of older employees, and this will become a bigger concern over the coming years.
+We must support employees who want to build a long-term career in public health, where they can grow their knowledge and experience in the areas they want.
 We risk draining talent from the sector as organisations cannot retain their staff.

 Career Progression

-Clear pathways into public health are crucial if more recruits are to be attracted to starting long term careers in the sector.
+Clear pathways into public health are crucial if more recruits are to be attracted to long term careers in the sector.
 If staff feel unable to progress their careers, they are more likely to seek careers elsewhere which align more with their aspirations.

 How can we unlock the potential of the wider public health workforce?